peterldowns/pgmigrate/README.md

   -h, --help                help for pgmigrate
-      --log-format string   [PGM_LOGFORMAT] 'text' or 'json', the log line format (default 'text') -m, --migrations string   [PGM_MIGRATIONS] a path to a directory containing *.sql migrations --table-name string   [PGM_TABLENAME] the table name to use to store migration records (default 'pgmigrate_migrations') -v, --version             version for pgmigrate
+      --log-format string   [PGM_LOGFORMAT] 'text' or 'json', the log line format (default 'text') -m, --migrations string   [PGM_MIGRATIONS] a path to a directory containing *.sql migrations --table-name string   [PGM_TABLENAME] the table name to use to store migration records (default 'public.pgmigrate_migrations')
+  -v, --version             version for pgmigrate

 Use "pgmigrate [command] --help" for more information about a command.